Sagnac/streamsave/README.md

 Options are specified in `~~/script-opts/streamsave.conf`

-Runtime changes to all user options is supported via the `script-opts` property by using the `set` or `change-list` input commands and the `streamsave-` prefix.
+Runtime changes to all user options are supported via the `script-opts` property by using mpv's `set` or `change-list` input commands and the `streamsave-` prefix.

 ----